Signs You May Need Wildlife Exclusion in Michigan

 Scratching in the walls, scurrying above the ceiling, or thumping in the attic often points to wildlife infestations.
 Raccoons, flying squirrels, and some rodents are most active at night, while skunks and opossums may wander into basements or crawl spaces looking for shelter.

-If you hear movement often, you likely have a wildlife problem that needs animal control.
+If you hear movement often, you likely have a wildlife problem that needs wildlife control.

 Odors and Stains